 HI Portland Hawthorne: Eco Friendly Home Away from Home

-Looking to go green in your April travels for Earth Day?
-Look no further than HI Portland Hawthorne for your ecofriendly needs.
-Hawthorne is leading the way in sustainability and green initiatives.
-From rainwater harvesting systems to partnerships with Sustainable Travel International, Hawthorne continues to find new innovative ways to help preserve our natural surroundings.
+Looking to go green the next time you travel?
+Look no further than HI Portland Hawthorne for your eco-friendly travel needs.
+This hostel is leading the way in sustainability and green initiatives.
+From rainwater harvesting systems to partnerships with Sustainable Travel International, HI Portland Hawthorne hostel continues to find new innovative ways to help preserve our natural surroundings.
 Hawthorne has many features that help it land as a stop on the City of Portland’s Eco Tour.